 Curiosity didn’t just kill the cat.
-It did the duck in, too.
+It did in the duck, too.

 If this job description sounds a lot like that of a North American breed, the Nova Scotia Duck Tolling Retriever, that’s no coincidence.
 Tollers are believed to have descended from Kooikers.